thibodux/developer_gadgets/README.md

 ## Overview

-The Developer Gadgets App App for Splunk is a library to extend Splunk dashboards with tools and features to help dashboard developers.
+The Developer Gadgets App for Splunk is a set of libraries to extend Splunk dashboards with tools and features to help dashboard developers.

 Here is a summary of the features in this app: